Xinglab/rMATS-long/README.md

 ### Classify Isoform Differences

-[scripts/classify_isoform_differences.py](scripts/classify_isoform_differences.py) compares the structures of isoforms within a gene by calling [scripts/FindAltTSEvents.py](scripts/FindAltTSEvents.py) multiple times using a "main" isoform and all other isoforms in a gene
+[scripts/classify_isoform_differences.py](scripts/classify_isoform_differences.py) compares the structures of isoforms within a gene by calling [scripts/FindAltTSEvents.py](scripts/FindAltTSEvents.py) with a "main" isoform and a second isoform (or all other isoforms in the gene by default)

 [scripts/FindAltTSEvents.py](scripts/FindAltTSEvents.py) compares the structures of any two transcript isoforms.
 Local differences in transcript structure are classified into 7 basic alternative splicing categories: